yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

 	![Picture 5648](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image34.png)

-11. Notice that the transformation resulted in the addition of two columns, and that the **DimProductSubcategory** column has been removed.
+11. Notice that the transformation resulted in the addition of two columns and that the **DimProductSubcategory** column has been removed.

 12. Expand the **DimProductCategory** column, and then introduce only the **EnglishProductCategoryName** column.